Fernand Braudel: La Méditerranée

-Braudel's Mediterranean is centered on the sea, but just as important, it is also the desert and the mountains.
+Braudel's Mediterranean is centered on the sea, but just as importantly, it is also the desert and the mountains.
 The desert creates a nomadic form of social organization where the whole community moves; mountain life is sedentary.
-Transhumance — that is, the movement from the mountain to the plain, or vice versa in a given season — is also a persistent part of Mediterranean existence.
+Transhumance the movement from the mountain to the plain or vice versa in a given season is also a persistent part of Mediterranean existence.

-Braudel's vast, panoramic view used insights from other social sciences, employed the concept of the longue durée, and downplayed the importance of specific events.
+Braudel's vast panoramic view used insights from other social sciences, employed the concept of the longue durée, and downplayed the importance of specific events.
 It was widely admired, but most historians did not try to replicate it and instead focused on their specialized monographs.
 The book firmly launched the study of the Mediterranean and dramatically raised the worldwide profile of the Annales School.

+In the 1966 second edition to his book, which went further in the direction of seeking scientific precision through economic quantification, Braudel claimed that over the previous twenty to thirty years "the chain of economic events and their short-term conjunctures" had been established as a less obvious alternative to the traditional "chain of political events".

+The second edition appeared in 70,000 copies, in contrast to 2,500 copies of the first edition.
+It was only with the publishing of the English translation of the second edition of his book that Braudel's work began to make an impact on Anglophone scholarship.